Keyword Strategy 101: The Importance of Keyword Research

 It’s always a good idea to get a picture of how your content currently ranks.
 If you already have content published, see which keywords you’re currently ranking for.
 It will be a good indication of your authority and ability to rank for certain keywords.
 It’s not to say you can’t rank for additional keywords, but something about the content you’ve already written resonates with the SEO bots and your audience around those specific terms and you may be able to leverage that to write the right content in the future.

 Next, through keyword research you can tap into a metric called “search volume.”
 Search volume allows us to see how many searches occur around a certain term.
-If a term has particularly low search volume, content with a focus on that keyword is likely not the right content.
+If a term has a particularly low search volume, content with a focus on that keyword is likely not the right content.
 Content focused on keywords with high volume will be the right content, resonating with the searchers!

 Additionally, keyword research is an opportunity to see what your competitors are doing.
 If your competitors are writing on and ranking for keywords, it is a good indication that their content is resonating with your audience.
 While we’re not suggesting you replicate your competitor’s content strategy – we are suggesting you identify any gaps your competitors may be filling in the audience’s journey and address them with your content too.
 Bonus points if you have a unique perspective on the topic and that perspective resonates with the audience more than your competitor’s.
 Talk about hitting the audience with the right content!

-The right content might look different person to person.
+The right content might look different from person to person.
 You won’t always deliver the exact right content, but keyword research can help you get closer to the right keywords than a guess.

 Deliver Content at the “Right Time” with Keyword Research